part | item | cond | resp |

 from brms

-In Code block 10, we first create the contrasts we wish to examine.
-These contrasts take the form of a hypothesis: here, we simulate three null hypotheses by stating that the posterior distributions of c3
+variable.
+Here, we simulate three null hypotheses by stating that the posterior distributions of c3

 and c2